LinkTed/doh-client/README.md

     doh-client [FLAGS] [OPTIONS] --cafile <FILE>

 FLAGS:
-    -g, --get                  Use the GET method for the HTTP/2.0 request -h, --help                 Prints help information
+        --cache-fallback       Use expired cache entries if no response is received from the server -g, --get                  Use the GET method for the HTTP/2.0 request -h, --help                 Prints help information
         --listen-activation    Use file descriptor 3 under Unix as UDP socket or launch_activate_socket() under Mac OS